arifgarayev/Random/README.md

-# task
+# Random
-jupyter notebook for data visualization
+Data visualization and some random stuff